G M Moore, Burnley College, University of Melbourne

 Large trees usually have large root systems to support them.
 While this may seem axiomatic to horticulturists, its importance is all too rarely appreciated by those from other professions responsible for interacting with tree management in urban sites.
 Rarely are the issues of adequate soil root volume, or an appropriate area of open surface to the atmosphere necessary for successful tree establishment and growth given attention by such professionals.
 Even the space around trees planted in streets and the sizes of grids used around them often seem to have been arbitrarily derived.

 The network of roots in the root plate is made up of a framework of roots.
-The largest are the primary or first order roots, which branch to the secondary or second order roots, these to the tertiary or third order, and so on to the finest of absorbing roots.
+The largest is the primary or first-order roots, which branch to the secondary or second-order roots, these to the tertiary or third order, and so on to the finest of absorbing roots.
 Fine roots are regularly shed and replaced, in a way that is similar to leaf shedding.
 Roots become woody and compartmentalise as they age, and it would appear that there are many systems of protection and defence against pests and diseases that are analogous to those that are now understood to exist in the trunk and canopy.

 The shallow spreading roots that make up the root plate must be properly managed, but so too must the descending roots.
-These descending roots are easily damaged or destroyed by changes that see rises in the watertable, changes in soil aeration or nutrition or disruption to subterranean water flows.
-These changes commonly occur when existing trees are impacted upon by construction works, and the creation of substantial foundations for hard landscape.
-It is also possible that paving over the root systems of pre -existing trees can also cause loss of descending roots.
-An investigation of the root systems of fifty mature trees of various species that had fallen during strong wind storms, revealed that none had intact descending root systems, and that none had any root material that was still living below a depth of 0.5 metres, and often less (Moore, 1988).
-In each case the trees appeared healthy and the root plate remained intact, but there was evidence that descending roots had been either damaged or had died.
+These descending roots are easily damaged or destroyed by changes that see rises in the water table, changes in soil aeration or nutrition or disruption to subterranean water flows.
+These changes commonly occur when existing trees are impacted by construction works and the creation of substantial foundations for hard landscapes.
+It is also possible that paving over the root systems of pre-existing trees can also cause the loss of descending roots.
+An investigation of the root systems of fifty mature trees of various species that had fallen during strong wind storms revealed that none had intact descending root systems and that none had any root material that was still living below a depth of 0.5 metres, and often less (Moore, 1988).
+In each case, the trees appeared healthy and the root plate remained intact, but there was evidence that descending roots had been either damaged or had died.
 In some instances, rises in water tables due to construction work seemed to cause descending root decline.

 The use of Eucalyptus species in urban plantings is increasing rapidly in Australia.
 Some species have been identified as being suitable for urban use on the basis of their stress resistance, and in particular their capacity to cope with drought.
 However, species like the River Red Gum (E camaldulensis), which is the most widely distributed eucalypt in Australia, and which occurs in many arid parts of the continent are drought avoiders.
 This species only grows in places where water supply is constant, or where the extensive root system can tap into subterranean water sources.
 It has little capacity for stomatal control and so is rarely suitable for restricted and dry urban sites.
 Despite this biology, it is still often recommended for urban planting, especially by landscape architects attracted to its form and spreading canopy.
 It would be more sensible to seek plants, which avoid drought through high levels of stomatal control, or which can tolerate drought through the capacity to sustain their metabolic activity in the face of lowered internal water potential.
 These plants should offer much better prospects for use in urban landscapes.